Customer.io Pipelines API

 Identify

-The identify method tells Data Pipelines who the current website visitor is, and lets you assign unique traitsA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. to a person.
+The identify method tells us who the current website visitor is, and lets you assign unique traitsA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. to a person.

 You should call identify when a user creates an account, logs in, etc. You can also call it again whenever a person’s traits change.
 We’ve shown a typical call with a traits object, but we’ve listed all the fields available in an identify call below.